mert-othaw/mert-othaw/DT_EN_Phase_1_Understand.md

 * Steakholder Map
 * User Journey Map

 These are useful methods to understand the Design Challenge "Create a favorite app for students".
-It's not that hard to understand this Design Challenge, but i would prefer to try the mindmapping method in your team.
-The explanation of the mindmapping method and how to work with this method, you can find at this link <https://www.designthinking-methods.com/en/1Empathie/mindmappingEM.html>.
+Don't worry to much about understanding the Design Challenge "Create a favorite students app" because as students you already have a good overview about the problem.
+The mindmapping method is the most suitable method for this Design Challenge in your team and therefore recommended.
+The description and application of the mindmapping method, can be found at this link <https://designthinking-methods.de/en/1Empathie/mindmappingEM.html>.